dosimont/dosimont.github.io/_posts/2017-05-03-mpio-tutorial.markdown

 Once you have installed the tool, convert your mesh file as follow:

-    $ mpio-alya -e [n] -b [m] -n [case-name] [geometry-file]
+    $ alya2mpio [case-name]

-The options `-e`, `-b` are not mandatory but strongly advised to optimize the resulting binary file.
-`-e n` defines the maximum number of points `n` that an element contains in the mesh file.
-`-b m` defines the maximum number of points `m` that a boundary contains in the mesh file.
-Both options help to correctly align the binary file records, which is essential to allow an efficient parallel reading.

-`-n case-name` defines the string used to name the output files.
+case-name` defines the string used to name the output files.

-`geometry-file` is the file containing the geometry data.
-Be aware that you have to specify the file that actually contains the data; the includes are not considered by the tool.

 Running the tool will generate several files with the extension `.mpio.bin`.
-Note that the tool only considers the following fields:
+Note that the tool only considers the following fields for the moment:

   - `NODES_PER_ELEMENT`
   - `TYPES`